GhostCat12/Breast-Cancer-Screening-ML-Pipeline/README.md

 <img src="images/table_1.png" width="900"><p align="center">

 ### 1.2 Challenges in Mammography Screening
 Despite the great benefits of screening for breast cancer survival, challenges surrounding false positives (FP) have significant implications on healthcare resources and the ethics of screening.
 The rate of FP results has risen due to the increase in screening.
-Unfortunately, mammography is highly sensitive, and the varied clinical decision-making between doctors and the “better safer than sorry approach” has decreased the true positive rate.
+Unfortunately, mammography is highly sensitive, and the varied clinical decision-making between doctors and the “better, safer than sorry approach” has decreased the true positive rate.

 The consequences of FPs are overdiagnosis and overtreatment.
 Further diagnostic tests lead to extra time spent, use of hospital personnel and unnecessary expenses to the healthcare system [8].
 More importantly, with ethical regards, informing the patient of a FP may lead to distress, especially during the waiting time for further diagnosis, or being informed of in-actionable findings, i.e., breast cancer stage 0, may also increase anxiety.
 Further testing may be invasive; for example, unnecessary breast biopsies are causing more harm than good.

 ### 1.3 Use of Machine Learning and Mammography Masses Dataset
 The aim is to utilise machine learning algorithms to improve differentiation between benign and malignant breast cancer, thus reducing false positives.
 The “Mammographic masses” dataset was obtained from the UCI Machine Learning Repository [9].
-The dataset and Orange: Data Mining Toolbox in Python will be used to construct prediction algorithms based on supervised learning approaches of random forest and KNN.
+The dataset and Orange3: Data Mining Toolbox in Python will be used to construct prediction algorithms based on supervised learning approaches of random forest and KNN.

 The dataset originates from the Institute of Radiology of University Erlangen-Nuremberg.
 The data was collected between 2003 and 2006 and included 961 instances comprising 516 benign and 445 malignant masses.
 This multivariate dataset consists of 5 features (BI-RADS score, shape, margin, density, and Age) and 1 class (severity as benign or malignant), portrayed in *Table 2*.
 The dataset had all features and classes assigned a numerical value; this will aid the algorithm.
 The descriptive statistics (Appendix 1) revealed that density mass had the most missing data.
 BI-RADS range and a maximum of ‘55’ was an outlier strongly suggestive of a typo; this will be removed during the data cleansing.
 Overall, there is only a slight deviation in the mean and median; therefore, the data has a relatively normal distribution.